shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Well, you can change that, can’t you?
 Make the cat boots into wolf boots?”

-“Well, no, I can’t… unless I adjust the distance between the… and I also change the size of the sole… and..
+“Well, no, I can’t… unless!
+I adjust the distance between the… and I also change the size of the sole… and..
 Yeah, actually!
 I might be able to.”

 “Then do it!
 I want to test them out!”
 Mudrich drooled.

 “Hold on Muddie!
 It’s going to take a while.
 They probably won’t be ready today.”

 “Ok.”
-Muddie pushed open the door to Ersie’s workshop, then set the boots down on her desk.
+Muddie stepped outside.
 “See you in a muddy!”

 “It’ll be longer than a muddy.”

-“Ok, then see you in an ersie!”
+“Ok, see you in an ersie!”

 “Bye, Muddy.”